Saadiee/Saadiee/README.md

 I focus on understanding how systems fail, how attacks surface in data, and how to detect them reliably.

 ## 🎯 Focus
-- Cybersecurity engineering (blue-team oriented)
+- Cybersecurity engineering (purple-team oriented)
 - Backend services and APIs
 - Security monitoring, logs, and event analysis
 - Building tools that prioritize correctness and clarity